PEO vs Payroll Service: Choosing the Right Option for Your Business

 oval brown wooden conference table and chairs inside conference room

-When it comes to deciding between a PEO and a payroll service, I find it essential to consider a few key factors.
+Consider a few key factors when deciding between a PEO and a payroll service.
 Understanding your business needs is the first step.
 Here’s what I think about:

 Assessing Your Business Needs